Fox Sports Host Holly Sonders Flaunts Curves In Panties & Knee-High Socks For Naughty Update

 Fox Sports host Holly Sonders put her athletic figure on display in a naughty snap for a recent Instagram upload.
 In the photo, she sported Christmas-themed attire that included a cropped sweater and a pair of panties and matching knee-high socks.

 The 33-year-old has been relatively quiet on the social media platform this week, but scintillated fans with a spicy bikini video Wednesday, and followed that up with this provocative photo.
-She had an early message for Santa Clause while showcasing her fit body.
+She showcased her fit body as she shared an early message for Santa Claus in the caption.

 Sonders stood against a neutral-colored wall which helped make her curves stand out even more.
-The television personality wore her long dark hair down with loose curls, and bangs partially covered the left side of her face.
-Her right hand was raised to play with her hair, while her left hand rested by her side as she jutted out her hip.
-Sonders was photographed from the knees up, and had a mischievous grin across her gorgeous face.
+The television personality wore her long, dark hair down with loose curls and bangs partially covered the left side of her face.
+She raised her right hand to play with her hair, while her left hand rested by her side as she jutted out her hip.
+Sonders was photographed from the knees up and had a mischievous grin across her gorgeous face.

 The Michigan State University product rocked a red cropped sweater that had “Dear Santa, Define Good” written across the front.
 To complement the top, Sonders sported a pair of white Guess underwear that had a red waistband.
-She wore a pair of matching knee-high socks, and large hoop earrings to complete the holiday ensemble.
+She wore a pair of matching knee-high socks and large hoop earrings to complete the holiday ensemble.
 Fans were treated to a view of her chiseled midsection and toned legs, along with a hint of her curvy backside.

-In the caption, Sonders kept with the photo’s motif and jokingly asked if Mr. Clause would still be making stops at people’s houses during the coronavirus outbreak.
-She also asked if “the North Pole” had been taking necessary sanitizing precautions.
+In the caption, Sonders kept with the photo’s motif, and jokingly asked if Mr. Claus would still be making stops at people’s houses during the coronavirus outbreak.
+She also asked if the North Pole had been taking necessary sanitizing precautions.

 The fitness model uploaded the pic on Thursday.
 Many of her 479,000 Instagram followers took notice of the cheeky upload, and more than 6,600 made their way to the “like” button.
 Sonders received over 130 comments, as her replies were littered with heart emoji.
 Multiple fans complimented Sonders’ physique while responding to her caption.